kevgo/text-runner/CONTRIBUTING.md

 The CLI wrapper catches all errors and prints them accordingly:
 User errors in an end-user friendly way, and developer errors with a stack trace.
+Actions can throw a normal `Error` instance, it will be treated as an `UnprintedUserError`.